 Community is important for so many reasons.
-It helps us feel understood and provides us a sense of belonging.
+It helps us feel understood and provides us with a sense of belonging.
 We can learn rules and ideals from the right communities.
 Communities help us keep going with accountability.
 Communities provide support and safety, something we understand now more than ever.
 These last couple of years have not been easy.
-It is with a sense of community and belonging that we have been able to continue on.
+It is with a sense of community and belonging that we have been able to continue.

 Seeking Community Support